benshimonz/V1/README.md

 ## Red entities - entity type tag

-A red rectangle may contain an **entity type tag**, depicted by a numeric index wrapped **purple triangular brackets**.
+A red rectangle may contain an **entity type tag**, depicted by a numeric index wrapped in **purple triangular brackets**.
 An entity type tag serves as a placeholder for the entity type in a given assignment, and can be used to define constrainsts on the type of other red entities.

 Here are some examples: